What causes rapid shallow breathing? 8 possible conditions

 A pulmonary embolism is a blood clot in the lung.
 This can lead to hyperventilation, along with chest pain, coughing, and rapid or irregular heart beat.

-- When did the breathing problems begin?
+- When did your breathing problems begin?

 - Are you taking any medications?